Myanmar court rejects appeal by jailed Reuters reporters

 The operation sent more than 730,000 Rohingya fleeing to Bangladesh, according to United Nations’ estimates.

-Reporting by Antoni Slodkowski, Editing by Alex Richardson and Raju Gopalakrishnan
+Reporting by Shoon Naing and Antoni Slodkowski, Editing by Alex Richardson and Raju Gopalakrishnan